lgariv/Vision-frontend/README.md

 ## Contact

-For further information or inquiries, reach out to the development team:
+For further information or inquiries, reach out:

 **LinkedIn**: [Lavie Gariv](https://www.linkedin.com/in/lavie-g-3a66a21ba/)